espressif/esp-idf/examples/peripherals/rmt_nec_tx_rx/README.md

 ### Hardware Required

-To run this example, you need to prepare a development board with esp32 SoC(e.g., ESP32_Core_board, ESP-WORVER_KIT etc) and a USB cable for power supply and programming.
+* A development board with ESP32 SoC (e.g., ESP32-DevKitC, ESP-WORVER-KIT, etc.)
+* A USB cable for Power supply and programming

 By default, this example runs a self test which assumes the TX pin (GPIO18) and RX pin (GPIO19) are _connected together_.